 The Intrusion Detection Message Exchange Format (IDMEF) is a standardized data format developed by the Internet Engineering Task Force (IETF) Intrusion Detection Working Group to facilitate consistent communication and information sharing between different Intrusion Detection Systems (IDSs).

-- The goal of IDMEF is to ensure interoperability across diverse IDS platforms by providing a common language for expressing alerts, logs, and other relevant security data.
+Thank you for reading this post, don't forget to subscribe!- The goal of IDMEF is to ensure interoperability across diverse IDS platforms by providing a common language for expressing alerts, logs, and other relevant security data.

 Key Standards and RFCs: